mitaiethics/mitaiethics.github.io/info.md

 ## Looking ahead

 Our planned meeting dates for this semester are October 24th, November 7th, November 28th and December 12th.
-If you have articles or papers you would like to discuss or are interested in leading a future reading group meeting, please contact lgilpin [at] mit [dot] edu
+If you have articles or papers you would like to discuss or are interested in leading a future reading group meeting, please contact ai-ethics-admin [at] mit [dot] edu